seifip/hackathon-ml-kickstarter/README.md

 ## Conclusion

-After experimenting with severalseveral algorithms and selecting optimal features & parameters using `KBest` and `GridSearchCV` respectively, I settled on `AdaBoost` with thw following features:
+After experimenting with several algorithms (Naive Bayes, SVM) and selecting optimal features & parameters using `KBest` and `GridSearchCV` respectively, I settled on `AdaBoost` with thw following features:

 ```
 ['campaign_len'